The Sunflower Boys: Synopsis

-Reception
+Reception and awards

 Kirkus Reviews and Publishers Weekly both published starred reviews praising the novel.
 In NPR's Weekend Edition, host Scott Simon called it "a powerful survival story".

 Ron Charles wrote for The Washington Post that "Sam Wachman, a writer all of 25 years old, has created that rarest phenomenon: a war novel that feels at once timeless and precisely of the moment."

 Bradley Babendir wrote for The Boston Globe that "[t]he line between a serious-minded confrontation with this pitch-black corner of humanity and an exploitive-seeming, schlocky book is thin as fishing line and [Wachman] stays consistently on the right side."

 Julia Klein wrote for The Forward that The Sunflower Boys is "[c]onvincing and dramatic ... [it] works on multiple levels.
 It offers a historically specific look at Ukraine, a celebration of same-sex love, and a meditation on the pull of home.
 Surefooted in both its craft and its theme, the novel also lauds and exemplifies the power of art."
 Klein noted that the novel was critical of the Ukrainian government and specifically the 2022 Ukrainian mobilization.

 Katie Noah Gibson wrote for Shelf Awareness: "Tender and poignant, shot through with deep sadness and wry humor, The Sunflower Boys is a bittersweet rendering of life in modern-day Ukraine, the effect of war on ordinary lives, and a young person discovering who he is."

-The Sunflower Boys was also featured in Harper's Bazaar, Forbes, NPR, and People.
+The Sunflower Boys was also featured in Harper's Bazaar, Forbes, NPR, People, and The Gay and Lesbian Review.

 An excerpt from The Sunflower Boys was published in Electric Literature.

+In 2026, The Sunflower Boys won the Dayton Literary Peace Prize.
+The American Library Association named The Sunflower Boys a RUSA Award Notable Book.
+The Sunflower Boys was also a finalist for the 2026 Lambda Literary Award in Gay Fiction and longlisted for the Massachusetts Center for the Book 2026 Massachusetts Book Award in Fiction.

+The Sunflower Boys has been received positively abroad.
+Ukrainian scholar and literary critic Улюра Ганна wrote a positive review for Ukrainian literary magazine Читомо.
+In Estonia, Hea Lugu published a translation by Estonian poet Marge Pärnits in April 2026.
+It was presented on Vikerraadio and Klassikaraadio, where actor Christopher Rajaveer narrated it.
+Film director Vahur Laiapea wrote a rave review in Sirp.